pottekkat/personal-website/content/posts/changing-beliefs/index.md

 </div>

 <div class="results-container">
-  <p>The probability of having the disease given a positive test result is around <span class="probability-result" id="bayes-result">2%</span>, which is calculated as shown below:</p>
+  <p>The probability of having the disease given a positive test result is around <span class="probability-result" id="bayes-result">9.09%</span>, which is calculated as shown below:</p>

   <div class="equation-container" id="equation-display">
     <!-- KaTeX will render here -->
   </div>
 </div>

+<p>Let's take this a step further and see what happens to the probability when a person with a positive test result takes another test like you usually do for confirmation.
+We can use Bayes' Theorem again, but this time, the prior probability ($P(D)$) is <span class="probability-result" id="bayes-result-copy">9.09%</span>, i.e., the probability of having the disease before taking the second test.
+Assuming that we take the same test, we can plug this value into our equation:</p>

 <script>
 /**